ViewComponent/view_component/docs/api.md

 To fix this issue, use either `with_content` or a block.

+### `DuplicateSlotContentError`

+It looks like a block was provided after calling `with_content` on COMPONENT, which means that ViewComponent doesn't know which content to use.

+To fix this issue, use either `with_content` or a block.

 ### `EmptyOrInvalidInitializerError`

 The COMPONENT initializer is empty or invalid.It must accept the parameter `PARAMETER` to render it as a collection.